vichargrave/vichargrave.github.io/_posts/2012-12-09-develop-a-packet-sniffer-with-libpcap.md

 **[Lines 11-17]** Network interfaces, or devices, are denoted by unique character strings referred to as network devices in the libpcap man page.
 For instance under Linux, Ethernet devices have the general form **ethN** where `N` == `0`, `1`, `2`, and so on depending on how many network interfaces a system contains.
 The first argument to `create_pcap_handle()` is the device string obtained from the program command line.
 If no device is specified `pcap_findalldevs()` is called to select a device.
 This function returnms a list of devices and the program just picks the first one.

-**[Lines 20-23]** `pcap_open_live()` opens the selected network device for packet capture and returns a libpcap socket descriptor, if successful.
+**[Lines 20-23]** `pcap_open_live()` opens the selected network device for packet capture and returns a libpcap socket handle, if successful.
 The term **live** refers to the fact that packets will be read from an active network as opposed to a file containing packet data that were previously saved.
-The first argument to this function is the network device we want to use for packet capture, the second sets the maximum size of each packet that will be received, the third toggles promiscuous mode, the fourth sets a time out (if supported by the underlying OS) and the last is a pointer to an error message buffer.
-Promiscuous mode enables us to capture packets sent between any host on our network not just those that are sent to and from our system.
-However if our system resides on a packet switched network, enabling promiscuous mode has no effect since we will only see packets with our IP address due to the MAC address routing performed by the switch.
+The first argument to this function is the network device from which packets will be captured, the second sets the packet capture snap length, the third toggles promiscuous mode, the fourth sets a time out (if supported by the underlying OS), and the last is a pointer to the error message buffer.

-**[Lines 26-30]** `pcap_lookupnet()` returns the network address and subnet mask for the packet capture socket.
-We will need the subnet mask in order to compile the packet filter string.
-The last argument to this function is a pointer to an error message buffer.
+**[Lines 26-30]** `pcap_lookupnet()` returns the network address and subnet mask of the network where packets will be captured.The subnet mask is used to later in the call to compile the BPF filter.
+The last argument to this function is a pointer to the error message buffer.

 Network traffic is analogous to radio broadcasts.
 Packets carrying a variety of protocol data are continually traversing busy networks just as radio waves are constantly transmitted into the atmosphere.
 To listen to a radio station you have to tune in to the transmission frequency of the desired station while ignoring all other frequencies.
-With libpcap you *tune in* to the packets you want to capture by describing the attributes of the desired packets in C like statments called packet filters.
+With libpcap you *tune in* to the packets you want to capture by describing the attributes of the desired packets in C-like statments called packet filters.
 Here are some filters examples and what packets they tell libpcap to grab:

 - `tcp` – **TCP** packets
 - `udp` - **UDP** packets